-The United States Green Vehicle Council (USGVC) is a non-profit organization with a mission to foster the technological and business development of zero emission vehicles that promote a clean and healthy environment for our present and future generations.
+The United States Green Vehicle Council (USGVC) is a non-profit organization with a mission to foster the technological and business development of zero emission vehicles and to promote a clean and healthy environment for our present and future generations.

 The Council is working with our partners on the development of standards for fast charging systems that support widespread usage of electric vehicles in the USA.